1,000+ Opportunities

 Program design, administration Announcing the 2025 Rainin Arts Fellows The Rainin Arts Fellowship Panelists organized by year Alliance for California Traditional Arts Associate Artistic Director/Director of In Dialogue Berkeley Repertory Theatre Artist; Director of Narrative Change & Field Building (Youth Speaks); Producing Director (Campo Santo) Youth Speaks, Campo Santo Film SF | San Francisco Film Commission Public Programmer; Short Film Programmer; and Co-Director UCLA Film & Television Archive; Sundance Film Festival; Camera Obscura Director of Education and Community Founder and Executive Director Director of Special Initiatives Alliance for California Traditional Arts Educator, Independent Curator, and Community Organizer Actor, Writer, Director, and Teacher Writer, Curator, and Connector Artist Development Associate Manager: Narrative Choreographer and Director African & African American Performing Arts Coalition Performance Artist and Cultural Worker Center for Asian American Media

-Based on current listing details, eligibility includes: Bay Area artists working in dance, film, public space, and theater; nomination-based only; prioritizes artists of color, immigrant artists, disabled artists, and LGBTQIAP+ artists historically excluded from funding.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Bay Area artists working in dance, film, public space, and theater; nomination-based only; prioritizes artists of color, immigrant artists, disabled artists, and LGBTQIAP+ artists historically excluded from funding.
+Confirm the full requirements in the official notice before applying.